polca/unfold/README.md

 It is based on the [brightway2](https://brightway.dev) framework.

-`unfold` is initially conceived to share `premise`-generated databases ([link](https://github.com/polca/premise)), without sharing the underlying data which is under restrictive licensing (i.e., ecoinvent).
+`unfold` is initially conceived to share `premise`-generated databases ([link](https://github.com/polca/premise)), or any other databases that have been heavily modified and derived from a base which is under restrictive licensing (i.e., ecoinvent).

 ## Limitations

 * only works with `brightway2` at the moment
+* only tested wih ecoinvent 3.6, 3.7 and 3.8 (but should be working with any other source database in principle)

 ## How to